fattah247/UpTimePulse/README.md

 - `port`/`targetPort`: exposes `9090` for UI/API access.

 ### `charts/uptimepulse/templates/prometheus-pvc.yaml`
-Persists Prometheus time-series data across restarts.
+Persists Prometheus time-series data across restarts (PVC; see Dictionary).

 - `kind: PersistentVolumeClaim`: requests storage from the cluster.
 - `storage: 5Gi`: size of the requested volume.

 ### `charts/uptimepulse/templates/alert-rules-configmap.yaml`
-Prometheus alert rules.
+Prometheus alert rules (ConfigMap; see Dictionary).

 - `alert: TargetDown` fires when `ping_failure_total` spikes.
 - `expr: increase(ping_failure_total[1m]) > 2`
 - `for: 1m` keeps it from flapping on a single miss.

 ### `charts/uptimepulse/templates/alertmanager-configmap.yaml`
-Alertmanager routing config.
+Alertmanager routing config (ConfigMap; see Dictionary).

 - Routes all alerts to a webhook receiver called `stdout`.
 - That receiver points to `alert-logger` for now.
 - SMTP settings are read from `alertmanager-smtp` via env vars.

 ### `charts/uptimepulse/templates/alertmanager-deployment.yaml`
-Runs Alertmanager.
+Runs Alertmanager (Deployment; see Dictionary).

 - Exposes port `9093`.
 - Uses the config from `alertmanager-config`.
 - Loads SMTP credentials from the Secret.

 ### `charts/uptimepulse/templates/alertmanager-service.yaml`
-Cluster service for Alertmanager.
+Cluster service for Alertmanager (Service; see Dictionary).

 - Used by Prometheus `alertmanagers` config.

 ### `charts/uptimepulse/templates/alert-logger-deployment.yaml`
-Tiny HTTP echo service to print alert payloads to stdout.
+Tiny HTTP echo service to print alert payloads to stdout (Deployment; see Dictionary).

 - Placeholder for Slack/email later.

 ### `charts/uptimepulse/templates/alert-logger-service.yaml`
-Cluster service for `alert-logger`.
+Cluster service for `alert-logger` (Service; see Dictionary).

 ### `charts/uptimepulse/templates/alertmanager-secret.yaml`
-SMTP credentials for Alertmanager email.
+SMTP credentials for Alertmanager email (Secret; see Dictionary).

 - Override these with `--set alert.smtp.*` or a private values file (see `charts/uptimepulse/values.local.yaml`).